Alexandregiacomellileal/lumped_parameter_model_experimental_validation_alternative/README.md

 ### Measurements clamp-on ground meter

 Measurements Zmed <sub>meter</sub> were conducted using the UT-278A clamp-on meter attached to the interconnection cable linking each rod to the horizontal electrode.
 The measurements were compared with simulated readings Zmed <sub>LPM</sub> obtained from the proposed equivalent electrical circuit model.
-The instrument resolution is 0.1 Ω, and its accuracy is ± (1.0% + 1 dig). for a range from 0.10 − 49.9 Ω. For a range from 50.0 − 99.9 Ω, its resolution is 0.5 Ω, and its accuracy is ± (1.5% + 1 dig).
+The instrument resolution is 0.1 Ω, and its accuracy is ± (1.0% + 1 dig) for a range from 0.10 − 49.9 Ω. For a range from 50.0 − 99.9 Ω, its resolution is 0.5 Ω, and its accuracy is ± (1.5% + 1 dig).

 ### Electrical Circuit and Grounding Resistance Calculation